 AVON LAKE, OHIO, – Jeremy Cares Inc. is proud to announce the recipients of this year’s College Scholarships.
-This year a total of $14, 000.00 in funds will be awarded to 10 deserving young adults.
-This is the seventh year Jeremy Cares Inc. has awarded scholarships.
-During these nine years, 115 awards have been given totaling $125,500.00 in scholarship funds.
+This year a total of $13, 000.00 in funds will be awarded to 13 deserving young adults.
+This is the eighth year Jeremy Cares Inc. has awarded scholarships.
+During these nine years, 128 awards have been given totaling $138,500.00 in scholarship funds.
 The scholarships recognize young adult survivors of pediatric, adolescent young adult (PAYA) cancers and siblings who have or have had a brother or sister with PAYA cancer.

 Staying true to the mission of Jeremy Cares Inc. who serves the entire family, scholarship applications are also accepted from siblings.
-One sibling awards of $1,000.00 were awarded to John Finley (Bay Village) and Hannah Kelly (North Ridgeville).
+Two sibling awards of $1,000.00 were awarded to John Finley (Bay Village) and Hannah Kelly (North Ridgeville).
 “We understand that cancer affects the entire family and siblings often make their own sacrifices and deserve to be honored next to their siblings, “added Kuhlenschmidt.

 Scholarship winners are chosen on various grounds.
 Winners possessed clear determination, integrity of character, poignant essays, and displayed a desire to live by the philosophy of paying it forward, the same philosophy that Jeremy Cares Inc. was born from.
 Applicants are or have been patients, or siblings of patients, at University Hospitals of Cleveland or the Cleveland Clinic Foundation.